tylert/yummy-scripts/bread/easy_cheddar_beer_bread.rst

 1 12-ounce bottle of beer
 4 tablespoons butter, softened

-Directions

-Preheat the oven to 350°F.
-Grease a 9×5″ loaf pan with half of of the butter.
+Preheat the oven to 350°F. Grease a 9×5″ loaf pan with half of of the butter.

 Whisk flour, baking powder, sugar and salt together.

 Add cheese and stir with a spoon.

 Make a well in the center, then pour in the beer.
 Mix with a spoon until it’s just combined.

 Spoon into the prepared loaf pan.

 Bake for 50-55 minutes or until top is lightly browned and a toothpick inserted